NVIDIA H200 Price Guide 2026: GPU Cost, Rental & Cloud Pricing

 | H100 | Care more about tokens/sec per dollar on models that already fit in 80 GB, e.g., Mistral 7B-MoE or SD-XL training runs. |

-Based on NVIDIA's official benchmarks and early user reports, the H200 delivers significant performance improvements over the H100:
+Based on NVIDIA's official benchmarks and early user reports, the NVIDIA H200 GPU delivers significant performance improvements over the H100.
+The H200's 141GB HBM3e VRAM and 4.8 TB/s memory bandwidth make it the ideal choice for large language model inference:

 Key H200 Performance Gains